statsig-io/docs/docs/statsig-warehouse-native/guides/checklist.md

 sidebar_label: Setup Checklist
 ---

-After you've linked your warehouse and set up both metrics and assignment sources, ensure your setup is complete and correct by checking the following items:
+After you've connected your warehouse and set up both metrics and assignment sources, you can ensure your setup is complete and correct by checking the following items:

 1. Primary keys
 2. Timestamps